Wall Street pushes higher on trade talk optimism

 The laggards were the defensive consumer staples .SPLRCS, utilities .SPLRCU and real estate .SPLRCR sectors.

-China-based music streaming company Tencent Music Entertainment TME.N jumped 8.69 percent in its U.S. debut.
+China-based music streaming company Tencent Music Entertainment (TME.N) jumped 8.69 percent in its U.S. debut.

 Verizon Communications Inc (VZ.N) shares fell 2.22 percent after Morgan Stanley downgraded the stock.